Solidflamingo/Oracle-Dev-SQL-Project---Monash-Running-Festivals/README.md

-### SQL Oracle RDBMS University Project using mock data from Monash University
+### SQL Oracle RDBMS University Project using mock data in relational database built from a logical model

 ## Overview